--The Arabian Sea branch of south west monsoon that reaches the coast of Kerala by early June causes heavy rainfall here.
+- -The Arabian Sea branch of south west monsoon that reaches the coast of Kerala by early June causes heavy rainfall here. - -Then it advances to the states of Karnataka, Goa, Maharashtra, and Gujarat and causes rainfall in the western parts. - -Rainfall is scarce in the Rajasthan region because the monsoon branch entering through Gujarat blows parallel to the Aravalli mountain ranges.

--Then it advances to the states of Karnataka, Goa, Maharashtra, and Gujarat and causes rainfall in the western parts.
+The Bay of Bengal branch of South west monsoon season

--Rainfall is scarce in the Rajasthan region because the monsoon branch entering through Gujarat blows parallel to the Aravalli mountain ranges.
+- -The Bay of Bengal branch of the monsoon advances northward by absorbing more moisture from the Bay of Bengal. - -On reaching West Bengal, crossing the Sundarban delta, it bifurcates into two branches. - -One branch reaches the northeastern states through the Brahmaputhra plains and causes heavy rainfall there. - -The other branch enters the Ganga plains and causes rainfall in West Bengal, Bihar, Uttar Pradesh, etc. - -This branch merging with the Arabian Sea branch in the Punjab plains advances north further and causes heavy rainfall along the foothills of the Himalayas.